regdes721/Museum-Capstone/README.md

 4. Make sure the SQLite3 database connection URL is in the __.env__ file.

+5. Make sure the AWS S3 credentials (bucket name, S3 key, and S3 secret key) are in the __.env__ file.
+If you don't have an AWS S3 bucket set up:
+   1. Set up an account on [AWS](https://aws.amazon.com/)
+   2. Create a new S3 bucket for your application (to store your files).
+Refer to [Getting started with Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) for more details.
+   3. Create a user to access the S3 bucket (this user has the necessary credentials) If you accidentally expose these credentials, you should delete the user's credentials and create new credentials.
+Refer to [Creating an IAM user in your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for more details.

-5. This project organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
+6. This project organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
 Replace the value for `SCHEMA` with a unique name, **making sure you use the snake_case convention.**

-6. Get into your pipenv, migrate your database, seed your database, and run your Flask app:
+7. Get into your pipenv, migrate your database, seed your database, and run your Flask app:

    ```bash